Treatment Updated Medically Reviewed 7 min read

 What is the cure rate for CRS/HIPEC?

-Long-term data shows 43.6% of patients who survive 7+ years after CRS/HIPEC are considered functionally cured with minimal recurrence risk.
+In the largest single-center series, survival curves flatten after postoperative year 6, meaning patients who reach that mark are considered functionally cured with minimal recurrence risk.
 Complete cytoreduction (CC-0) achieves 104-month median survival.

 How long is recovery from CRS/HIPEC?